iswilljr/xlug/README.md

 # service_role key: <service-role-key>
 ```

-Copy the API URL and ANON KEY and paste them to `.env.local` file

 ### Start developing

-Now you can run:
+You are all set, now you can run:

 ```bash
 pnpm dev